shirakaba/react-nativescript-site/docs/components/activity-indicator.md

 ---
 <!-- contributors: [shirakaba, MisterBrownRSA, rigor789, ikoevska] -->

-`<$ActivityIndicator>` is a UI component that shows a progress indicator signaling to the user of an operation running in the background.
+`<activityIndicator>` is a UI component that shows a progress indicator signaling to the user of an operation running in the background.

 See also: